dmvj/swift-book/TSPL.docc/LanguageGuide/BasicOperators.md

-If you assign a non-`nil` value to `userDefinedColorName` and perform the nil-coalescing operator check again, the value wrapped inside `userDefinedColorName` is used instead of the default:
+If you assign a non-`nil` value to `userDefinedColorName` and perform the nil-coalescing operator check again, the value wrapped inside `userDefinedColorName` is used instead of the default.

 ```swift
 userDefinedColorName = "green"